 - Poisoning: Gastric decontamination, activated charcoal to bind to the toxin and prevent further absorption, and where available, an antidote.

-- Blockages: Surgery to remove the blockage.
+- Blockages: Surgery to remove the obstruction.

 - Heat stroke: Cool the cat down with fluids such as cool enema to treat heat stroke, along with emergency supportive care.